- Office of Graduate Studies

 - Endnotes, if not in text or at end of chapters*

 Title Page and Signature Page.
 Use the templates in the University Thesis Writing Guide as tools to help you determine whether your Title Page and Approval Page have been formatted correctly.

 Create a typed version following the instructions on the template.
 Insert the same number of blank lines as indicated on the templates.

 Hold your typed Title Page or Signature Page up to the light along with a copy of the appropriate template to check alignment of all elements.
 Note: Alignment of the elements on your typed pages will vary slightly depending upon the font, etc.

-For students completing a Departmental Thesis, please contact your program coordinator for details regarding required formatting.
+For students completing a Departmental Thesis or Capstone Project, please contact your program coordinator for details regarding required formatting.

 Note: Faculty members are not expected to take time to make extensive corrections or revisions.
-They are encouraged, instead, to return draft materials to the student with general instructions and suggestions for bringing the thesis up to required departmental and University standards.
+They are encouraged, instead, to return draft materials to the student with general instructions and suggestions for bringing the thesis or project up to required departmental and University standards.